 - Institutional: capacity to put the SDGs into practice.

 Coincidence or not, a strong trend was already appearing in these discussions, which is ESG.
 Building a more sustainable future is directly related to environmental, social and governance priorities.
-This is an interconnected path, where one reinforces the other and the destination is a better future for all.
+This is an interconnected path, in which one reinforces the other and the destination is a better future for all.

 The 17 Sustainable Development Goals

 In all, 17 goals and 169 targets were defined.
-According to the final document signed by the representatives "They build on the legacy of the Millennium Development Goals and will conclude what the latter could not achieve.
-They are integrated and indivisible, and balance the three dimensions of sustainable development: economic, social and environmental".
+According to the final document signed by the representatives, "They build on the legacy of the Millennium Development Goals and will complete what these failed to achieve.
+They are integrated and indivisible, and balance the three dimensions of sustainable development: economic, social and environmental."

 See what the SDGs are:

-01 - Eradication of poverty: end poverty in all its forms, everywhere.
+01 - Eradicating poverty: ending poverty in all its forms, everywhere.

-02 - Zero Hunger and Sustainable Agriculture: End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
+02 - Zero hunger and sustainable agriculture: ending hunger, achieving food security and improved nutrition and promoting sustainable agriculture.

 04 - Quality education: ensuring inclusive, equitable and quality education and promoting lifelong learning opportunities for all.